Family Mediation

 Sole MIAM (up to 1.5hrs) = £100

-The MIAM charge covers the provision of signed family court application forms.
+The MIAM charge covers, if required, the signing of family court application forms.

 2. Mediation charges.